A Double Machine Learning Approach to Combining Experimental and Observational Data: Treatment Effect Estimation

-The proofs of Theorem \ref{thm:dml_pate} and its corollary can be found in the appendix.
+We provide the proof of Theorem~\ref{thm:dml_pate} in Appendix~\ref{sec:proof_thm_dml_pate}.
 As for Theorem \ref{thm:dml_theta}, the proofs rely on showing that the score that has $\hat{\Lambda}$ as an estimator satisfies several key properties, including unbiasedness, Neyman-orthogonality, and local insensitivity to the values of the nuisance parameters.